openziti-test-kitchen/webhookz/README.md

     docker run --rm --volume ${PWD}:/mnt/ openziti/quickstart /openziti/ziti-bin/ziti edge enroll /mnt/github.jwt
     ```

-1. In the GitHub UI, create a new GitHub Actions secret named `ZITI_WEBHOOK_ACTION_ID` with the contents of "github.json".
+1. In the GitHub UI, create a new GitHub Actions secret named `ZITI_WEBHOOK_IDENTITY` with the contents of "github.json".
 1. In your terminal, run the Docker Compose project to start the demo webhook server and OpenZiti tunneler.

    ```bash